 Fungal nail infections - onychomycosis

-Paronychia is inflammation of the tissue around the finger nail, with pus accumulating between the cuticle and the nail matrix.
+Paronychia is inflammation of the tissue around the fingernail, with pus accumulating between the cuticle and the nail matrix.
 The area may become swollen, red and tender.
 Acute paronychia is usually due to bacterial infection, particularly Staphylococcus aureus.
 Chronic paronychia may be associated with eczema or psoriasis.
-It is often due to candidal infection but other pathogens, eg Pseudomonas spp. (produces a green or black discolouration) may be the cause.
+It is often due to candidal infection but other pathogens - eg, Pseudomonas spp. (producing a green or black discolouration) - may be the cause.

 - Commonly occurs in patients whose hands are constantly in water with repeated minor trauma damaging the cuticle so that irritants can further damage the nail fold.

-- Commonly becomes infected especially with C. albicans.
-Eventually nail fold retracts becomes thickened and rounded.
+- Commonly becomes infected, especially with Candida albicans.
+Eventually the nail fold retracts and becomes thickened and rounded.

 - There are episodes of painful acute inflammation often due to infection between the proximal nail fold and nail plate from which pus may drain.

-- Over time, lateral edges of nail plate become irregular and discoloured and eventually entire nail plate becomes involved showing numerous transverse grooves.
+- Over time, lateral edges of the nail plate become irregular and discoloured and eventually the entire nail plate becomes involved showing numerous transverse grooves.